tuwien-musicir/rp_extract/README.md

 In this case files from `input_path` will be read and analyzed and a model will be trained and stored in `model_file`.

-_Note_: For training a model, files in `input_path` must be organized in sub-folders which are named after the categories to be trained.
+In this default case, files in `input_path` _must_ be organized in sub-folders named like the categories to be used for training (e.g. one folder named 'pop', one for 'electronic', one for 'classical' etc.)

- (this limitation/requirement might be relieved in future through the provision of groundtruth class files)
+Alternatively, you can provide the class labels for training a new model in two alternative ways, adding an additional parameter to the command line:

+* `-c classfile`: expects the name of a TAB-separated file, where each line contains <audiofilename>TAB<class_label>
+* `-m multiclassfile`: also a TAB-separated file with <audiofilename> in the first columns, and additional columns with the class labels in the header (1st line) and an 'x' for each file belonging to the class, an empty TAB position otherwise.

-Once you trained a model, you can do predictions like above:
+Once you trained a model in one of these ways, you can do predictions like above:

 ```
 python rp_classify.py input_path model_file output_filename